The Essential Audacity Radio Editing Guide for Beginners | Radio.co

 Once you're done editing your recording, export your entire track as an MP3 file.
 Go to File -> Export Audio.

-Exporting Edited Audio Audacity
+This is an image of how Exporting Edited Audio in Audacity appears.

 Name your show - Make sure the File Type is MP3, then leave the rest of the settings as is and click save.